afrl-rq/OpenUxAS-SoI/examples/01_HelloWorld/README.md

 ## Files:

+    *runUxAS_HelloWorld.py* - This is a python script used to execute the example

+    *runUxAS_HelloWorld_Docker.py* - This is a python script used to execute the example using Docker

-    *runUxAS_HelloWorld.sh* - This is a bash shell script used to execute the example
+    *runUxAS_HelloWorld.sh* - This is a bash shell script used to execute the example (deprecated)

     *cfg_HelloWorld.xml* - This is the file used to configure the example for UxAS